The Fleet Visibility Gap: Why Teams With 5+ Clusters Hit a Wall

 If you were designing for the multi-cluster case from the start, a few properties fall out naturally:

-Aggregate view first, drill-down second.
+Aggregate problems first, drill-down second.
 The default landing page should show every cluster you operate, with health, recent events, and workload counts.
 Clicking into a cluster gets you the familiar single-cluster view.
-Right now most tools flip that - you pick a cluster, then see its state.
+Most tools flip that - you pick a cluster, then see its state.

 A shared context that isn't a kubeconfig.
 Kubeconfigs were designed for one user on one machine.
 For a team, you want shared enrollment - a cluster gets connected once, everyone authorized can see it, access is managed centrally.
 No more Slack DMs with kubeconfig.yaml attached.

 Outbound-only connectivity.
 Nobody is opening an inbound port on their production cluster for a vendor dashboard.
-Any sane fleet tool has the agent dial out, not the reverse.
+Any sane fleet tool dials out from the cluster, not the reverse.

 In the meantime, if this post describes your week, you're not alone.
 The tooling gap is real.
 Recognizing it is the first step toward not papering over it with another wall of shell aliases.